-In contrast, the buildings occupied by Aéroports de Paris for its own needs (head offices, administrative buildings or operating buildings) are not investment properties but operating properties on the balance sheet under tangible assets.
+In contrast, the buildings occupied by Groupe ADP for its own needs (head offices, administrative buildings or operating buildings) are not investment properties but operating properties on the balance sheet under tangible assets.

-Vacant buildings not intended to be used by Aéroports de Paris for its own use are wholly considered as investment property.
+Vacant buildings not intended to be used by Groupe ADP for its own use are wholly considered as investment property.
+These are essentially held by Aéroports de Paris SA.